Table of contents

 Why do machines fail?

-Machines fail due to different reasons and all failures are not the same.
-Machinery fails or loses its usefulness when they stop functioning in the way they were designed for.
+Machines fail for various reasons, and not all failures are the same.
+Machinery fails or loses its usefulness when it stops functioning as designed.

 This loss of usefulness is broken down into three main categories: